pvega62/pvega62.github.io/samples/technical-writing/software/Using-Postman-to-Connect-to-the-Stripe-API.md

-## What is Postman?
+## What's Postman?
 Postman is a collaborative platform for API development.
 Developers (or in this case, technical writers) can use Postman to develop, manage, test and document APIs.
-Its user-friendly interface makes it easy to collaboratively work on APIs, making it an ideal platform for cross-functional teams.
+Its user-friendly interface makes it simple to collaboratively work on APIs, making it an ideal platform for cross-functional teams.

-## Setting Up Postman
+## Setting up Postman

 1. Download and install the [Postman app](https://www.postman.com/).
 2. Open the Postman application and complete the setup process.